wences-sanchez/Knowledge-Base/pages/Introduction to Software Testing.md

 		- #### Test (Status) Reports
 			- You have to communicate, you are not isolated.
 			- You have to compare the existing schedule versus the actual schedule that's being done.
-			- And list what defects are still open, because the managers see what things are sti
+			- And list what defects are still open, so that because the managers see what things are still wrong.
 		- #### Quiz
 			- Question 2: #flaschard Which of the following is the kind of test that determines whether or not you built the correct thing for the customer?